noamshalev4/My_WebSite/src/README.md

 # 🌟 My Portfolio Website

-A modern, responsive portfolio website showcasing my skills, projects, and expertise as a Full Stack Developer.
-Built with cutting-edge technologies to deliver a seamless user experience.
+Welcome to my portfolio website!
+This is a modern, responsive, and feature-rich platform showcasing my skills, projects, and expertise as a Full Stack Developer.
+Built with cutting-edge technologies, it delivers a seamless user experience and highlights my professional journey.

 ---